 Ans.
-SCD stands for Slowly Changing Dimensions and they are one of the types of dimensions.
-SCDs are such dimensions whose attributes do not change regularly but change over a period.
+SCD stands for Slowly Changing Dimensions.
+These are one of the types of dimensions.
+SCDs are the dimensions whose attributes do not change regularly but change over a period.

-For example – Customer Dimension – Attributes of customer dimension such as Address and Name of the customer do not change often.
+For example – Customer Dimension.
+The attributes of customer dimension such as Address and Name of the customer do not change often.

 Ques.18.
 What are the types of SCD?
 Explain each of them in brief.